 THE LIKE-A-PRO ICE CREAM

-With strawberries, milk, cream, sugar, and xanthan gum.
+With fresh strawberries, milk, heavy cream, sugar, and xanthan gum.

 Ice Creams made with xanthan gum are our Like-A-Pro ice creams, because with just one extra ingredient -xanthan gum-, you can make an eggless ice cream with a perfect, full-bodied mouthfeel, which churns beautifully, melts uniformly during serving, and keeps well in the freezer for a long time.
 Just like professionals do!